-- Pressure from new crop, higher production is likely than expectation.
-Gujarat starts procurement Bonus offered in M.P. - One lakh ton wheat shipment allowed to Afghanistan as donation, Decision on wheat export likely at the end of current month. - Harvesting in Punjab and Haryana is likely to commence on the last week of March. - Procurement target increased to 26.MMT - Pressure to offload wheat on FCI, Huge stock from last year crop in govt.'s granary. - Short supply expected in the international market in medium term .Wheat crop in China under stress.
+- Pressure from new crop, Record production.
+Gujarat starts procurement.
+Bonus offered in M.P.
+Weather is crucial. - One lakh ton wheat shipment allowed to Afghanistan as donation, Decision on wheat export likely at the end of current month. - Harvesting in Punjab and Haryana is likely to commence on the first week of April.. - Procurement target increased to 26.MMT - Pressure to offload wheat on FCI, Huge stock from last year crop in govt.'s granary. - Short supply expected in the international market in medium term .Wheat crop in China under stress.